AnHaTruong/Costs-and-Benefits-Cofiring-VN/README.md

 ```
 Doing that will make static code analysis tools like lint cry a lot.
 Exclude the subdirectory `natu/` from their search path.

+## Development

-TODO: configure Spyder3 to run modules in package from the project root directory.
+Configure Spyder3 to run modules in package from the project root directory.

+Import common.utils before importing natu, to have a chance to disable it if needed.